Spaghetti Sauce Recipe

 270 calories per 1 cup serving

-Don't buy the already grated parmesan in a can because it has high glycemic ingredients.
-The whole parmesan is a little more expensive but it lasts well when refrigerated and you don't need much per meal.
+Don't buy the already grated Parmesan in a can because it has high glycemic ingredients.
+The whole Parmesan is a little more expensive but it lasts well when refrigerated and you don't need much per meal.

 Half of this recipe would go over 8 oz. of pasta which is enough for four people.
 The rest you can refrigerate for a few days for another meal or if you've doubled the recipe you can freeze the rest in separate quart containers.